-Year From lodging until first tim From lodging until first time decision
+Year From lodging until first time decision

 Average days Channel 1 Channel 2 Channel 3 Channel 4

 (please (please (please (please

 specify) specify) specify) specify)

-2014 200
+2014

-2015 118
+2015

-2016 86
+2016

-2017 221
+2017

-2018 247
+2018

-2019 152
+2019

 1.2 Authorities involved in the asylum procedure

 6. Which authorities are involved in and responsible for the asylum procedure from making an application to first instance decision?